awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 batch = BatchUtils(Endpoints())
 batch.upsert_vertices(batch_size=3, rows=rows, on_upsert='updateSingleCardinalityProperties')
+batch.close()

 ```

 The following example creates requests that _upsert_ batches of edges (3 edges per batch) based on a list of supplied data.
-The upserts replace the properties on any existing edges properties:
+The upserts replace the properties on any existing edge properties:

 ```
 from neptune_python_utils.endpoints import Endpoints